What you need to know about mortgages: part two

 It’s beneficial to have a sizeable deposit to bring down the total loan amount needed.
 Generally, a mortgage will be at a higher rate with a smaller deposit: bigger lump sums that can be paid off the purchase price will be better for the borrower.

 The importance of this is the Loan to Value rate, or LTV and it is the margin between the amount of money borrowed and how much the property is worth.
 The smaller the LTV, the happier the lender will be, because their risk is reduced.
+Remember that any 'offers over' the mortgage value will be payable by you, so factor this into any offers you make.

 How much can a homeowner borrow?